LEARN ABOUT YOURProgramme

 -

-Learn how council, private investment, and philanthropic organisations can come together resource sustainable solutions for regional environmental needs
+Facilitator: Nicola Hedge - Auckland CouncilLearn how council, private investment, and philanthropic organisations can come together to resource sustainable solutions for regional environmental needs.
+The Tāmaki Taiao Alliance is an example of people working in place to progress landscape-scale regeneration across the Tāmaki Auckland region.

 -